derkiab/derkiab/README.md

-# Hello, I'm Derqui Sanhueza! 👋
+# Hello, my name is Derqui Sanhueza! 👋

 ## About Me
 I'm a Computer Science Engineering student with a Bachelor's degree in Science in Engineering.
 I'm from the beautiful country of Chile. 🇨🇱